 Hertog’s earlier study of never-married single mothers in Japan that provides an in-depth analysis of Japanese women’s decision-making on childbearing issues and the related value systems was published as a book by Stanford University Press titled Tough Choices: Bearing an Illegitimate Child in Contemporary Japan.
 Her other research includes analyses of gender differences in time use in East Asia and an investigation of digital dating records from one of Japan’s largest matchmakers to scrutinise partner search processes, identifying the social factors that drive individual success and failure on the Japanese marriage market.
 She has published in journals such as the Journal of Marriage and Family, Demographic Research, and PLOS ONE.

-Parental Control Technologies and Family Dynamics, Future of Unpaid Work, Living with Technology, Family Sociology, Time Use, Gender Practices in Households, Contemporary Japanese Society
+Parental Control Technologies and Family Dynamics, Future of Unpaid Work, Technology in Everyday Life, Family Sociology, Time Use, Gender Practices in Households

 Areas of Interest for Doctoral Supervision

 Monitoring Technologies in Family Care, Domestic Automation, Digitalisation of Private lives, Cross-Country Variation in Attitudes to Technology, Gender and Technology